php-etl/documentation/content/getting-started/setup/_index.en.md

 mkdir path/to/project
 ```

-After creating a new blank project, open your console terminal and run these commands :
+To create a new project, you will need to initialize composer.
+Open your console terminal and run this command:

 ```shell
 composer init
 ```

-> Notice : You must choose `dev` as the value for the `minimum-stability` option.
+> Notice: You must choose `dev` as the value for the `minimum-stability` option.

-In your `composer.json` file, add the following lines :
+Composer will create a `composer.json` file, you will need to add the following lines:

 ```json
 "config": {